WHAT IS THE TEACHERS INSTITUTE?

 Claudia Rankine, author of the award-winning Citizen: An American Lyric and Iseman Professor of Poetry at Yale University in conversation with Marlon James, winner of the Man Booker Prize for Fiction for his novel A Brief History of Seven Killings, and Professor of English at Macalester College in conversation during the Teachers Institute "'Strangers in the Village': Imagining (Young) Black Bodies in America."

-how can i bring the institute to my city?
+HOW can I bring the institute to my city?

-Contact us
+Contact us!